 What is Consignment?

 Fruitcocktail offers consignment services that specially focus and feature your items and do not sell any inventory of their own.
-This is an advantage for you as the seller, as there are not other collectables distracting buyers from your item.
+This is an advantage for you as the seller, as there are not other collectibles distracting buyers from your item.
 Additionally, they store the items for you while they are on the market.

-For most people, consignment can make selling their antiques or collectables much easier.
+For most people, consignment can make selling their antiques or collectibles much easier.
 By providing an online storefront, as well as sales staff, the dealer is making the process much easier and greatly increasing the likelihood of a quick sale.

 How does consignment work?

 A reputable dealer will provide a contract with the responsibilities and guarantees for each party, as well as an inventory of the items they are selling for you, the prices they are listed at, and a payment plan in the event of a sale.

 Fruitcocktail sells consignment items in an online marketplace that exposes vintage and collectible items to international buyers, all over the world.
 This method offers the benefit of reaching a broad audience and ensuring that your item will not have to be returned, as it is sold to the highest bidder.

 - Sell items more easily, without having to worry about listing them online, meeting buyers, or shipping.